nginx/unit-docs/source/howto/reviewboard.rst

    .. code-block:: console

-      $ mv :nxt_ph:`/path/to/app/htdocs/reviewboard.wsgi <Filename of the WSGI module; use a real path in your configuration>`  \
+      $ mv :nxt_ph:`/path/to/app/ <Path to the application directory; use a real path in your configuration>`htdocs/reviewboard.wsgi   \
-           :nxt_ph:`/path/to/app/htdocs/wsgi.py <New filename of the module with extension added; use a real path in your configuration>`
+           :nxt_ph:`/path/to/app/ <Path to the application directory; use a real path in your configuration>`htdocs/wsgi.py

 #. .. include:: ../include/howto_change_ownership.rst